 You can hike higher, traverse over to Peak 7 summit, or just drop in for some bowl skiing.
 For freestyle skiers and riders, Breckenridge has several terrain parks of varying sizes and difficulties.
 There are five terrain parks and two half-pipes, making Breck’s parks some of the best in the country.

 Breckenridge is one of the largest historic districts in Colorado.
 It was founded as a mining camp and years later transformed into an all-seasons resort town.
 The main streets of Breckenridge are lined with nice shops, restaurants, and bars.
 The after-ski scene at Breckenridge is the best in Summit County.
 And the area is host to numerous other winter activities, from dog sledding to ice skating.

 Lodging is available throughout the town and the neighboring towns of Summit County.
 You can find all levels of lodging, from five-star hotels, b&b’s, to right-priced motels.

 Paid parking is mainly what’s available at Breckenridge.
-Parking may be more on weekends/holidays.
-Free parking is available somewhere probably.
+Parking may be more on weekends/holidays, however, free parking is available somewhere probably.
 One of the closest fee parking areas is at the base of Peak 9.